We Sold Our Souls

 Now that you know a bit about this heavy metal supernatural horror tale, I should tell you that I, 100% percent, am the target audience for this book and that I totally loved We Sold Our Souls.
 I was a teen in the ’80s, I’m a life-long metalhead, musician, and horror fan, and I own three copies — one on VHS — of the 1986 cheesy horror film Trick or Treat.
 So, yeah, this was basically written for me.

 Therefore, it’s no surprise that the legendary godfathers of heavy metal get a shout-out right in the novel’s opening line, as the then-13-year-old Kris struggles to learn their signature tune “Iron Man” on guitar.
-Which, by the way, was just like me… and sure, countless other kids back then, but definitely me.
+Which, by the way, was just like me! and sure, countless other kids back then, but definitely me at that age and time.
 I was like, did Hendrix read my teenage diaries?
 I especially felt that way when Kris and her bandmates quoted the lyrics of an obscure Runaways song throughout the story.

 But what about the horror fans?
 This one’s for you, too.
 This is a more psychological thriller.
 Aside from the nefarious pact, there’s a force manipulating people, but you don’t know who to trust until it’s too late.
 There’s also a sequence in the eerie “Well in the Woods” that is incredibly chilling and highly memorable.
 I was shouting, “No, no, go back!” the entire time.
 My heart is pounding now just thinking about it.
 Granted, the epic ending gets a bit convoluted at times as the supernatural aspects get their full reveal.
 But on a whole, We Sold Our Souls is riveting.
 Once you start this book, you will not put it down.